 Hormonal contraceptives or replacement therapy

 Both oestrogen and progesterone use may be associated with an increased tendency to form clots.
 While this risk is very low in most people, lower limb surgery (including varicose vein surgery further adds to that risk.
 For this reason, we have adopted the following policy.

 Combined (oestrogen/progesterone) or progesterone only pill should be stopped six weeks before surgery.
 It is important to use an alternative mode of contraception during this time as pregnancy can occur.
 You should discuss this with your GP.

 Implantable devices need not be removed (norplant, mirena coil etc.).

-Patients considered to be at particular risk may also be prescribed sub-cutaneous injections at the time of surgery.
+Patients considered to be at particular risk may also be prescribed sub-cutaneous injections of anticoagulant at the time of surgery.

 You can resume your regular contraceptive medication after 2 weeks in consultation with your GP.Updated 14/04/2017 Sean Tierney